University Catalogs

 Pre-Req: HNR 450

-This is the second half of the Honors Capstone, which is the culmination of an honors undergraduate education.
-During this second half, students will work on a long independent project carried out by honors students under the supervision of a faculty advisor.
-The intent of the project is to encourage research and discovery of a specific topic or area of interest and introduce students to an in-depth, rigorous research process that they are unlikely to experience in many other courses.
+The project is the second part of the individual project of an honors undergraduate education.
+During this second half, students will execute their proposed plan (HNR450) under the supervision of their faculty advisor.
+The intent of the project is to encourage research and discovery of a specific topic or area of interest.

 Typically Offered: Fall and Spring